 The Committee currently has several on-going inquiries into Adult Social Care, Homelessness Reduction and the draft Ombudsman Bill.
 For more information on the role, work and make-up of the committee, you can visit its parliamentary website.
+You can also watch the Committee live when it sits or view archived sessions as well follow the Committee on Twitter for regular updates.

 In March, the Committee published a report saying that the Government needs to urgently review how social care is funded in the long term and address serious threats to social care provision.